Start typing to filter down your FAQ results

 Automated Decision-making and Profiling

-We may also use your personal data to create digital profiles, to help us improve our business decisions and the services that we provide.
-Any personal data used in profiling will be anonymised before the profiling activity takes place.
+We may also use your data to create digital profiles that help us improve our services and decision-making.
+Any data used for profiling will be anonymised before analysis.

 How we and other organisations will keep your personal data safe